dbucher1234/ml-web-portal/README.md

 # 🧪 3D PSA → Permeability → Web Portal

+Permeability becomes critical for compounds above ~650 Da or outside Lipinski space (e.g. macrocycles, PROTACs, peptides), because their large size and high polarity hinder passive diffusion across cell membranes, making efficient cellular uptake the primary barrier to efficacy.

 This tutorial starts with a **physics-based 3D polar surface area (PSA)** calculation, layers on a **machine-learning permeability model**, and ends with a **chemist-friendly Flask web app**.

 ---

 ## Why 3D PSA?

-Permeability becomes critical for compounds above ~650 Da or outside Lipinski space because their large size and high polarity hinder passive diffusion across cell membranes, making efficient cellular uptake the primary barrier to efficacy.

 3D PSA measures the polar part of a molecule’s solvent-accessible surface.
-Unlike 2D TPSA, it captures **shielding, intramolecular H-bonds and folding—key drivers of permeability in beyond-Lipinski space** (e.g. macrocycles, PROTACs, peptides).
+Unlike 2D TPSA, it captures **shielding, intramolecular H-bonds and folding—key drivers of permeability in beyond-Lipinski space**.

 To address these permeability challenges, several groups have turned to physics-based 3D descriptors like 3D PSA and solvation energy (E-sol), each implementing distinct workflows to capture conformational and electronic effects.
 Möbitz et al. generated 3D PSA by first producing conformers with OpenEye Omega and clustering them with RDKit.
 Each representative conformer then underwent a single-point COSMO QM calculation, after which the polar surface area was obtained by summing the solvent-accessible surface where the atomic charge density exceeded |q| > 0.002 e Å⁻².
 These 3D PSA values were subsequently used to train a permeability model on 114 proprietary beyond-Rule-of-5 compounds.